Teriyaki Chickpea Rice Bowl

 • Ready in 30 minutes or less.

-• Perfect for a healthy and nutritious meatless meal the whole family will enjoy.
+• Healthy and nutritious meatless meal the whole family will enjoy.

 • High in protein.